 How are you planning on involving the Community in your development process?

-We will not treat development as a simple feature vote, but community feedback will help us decide what needs explanation, tuning, or redesign before 1.0.
-If we ever use external playtest data to improve the adaptive model beyond local game telemetry and internal simulation, we would communicate that separately and clearly.”
+Development is not a simple feature vote, but evidence from players helps us decide what needs explanation, tuning, or redesign before 1.0.
+Any use of external playtest data beyond local game telemetry and internal simulation would be communicated separately and clearly.”

 Read more